BranchMetrics/branch-deep-linking-public-api/README.md

 This should be used for situations where the longer link is okay and you want to create links quickly without a POST to the API.
 Here's a list of instructions on how to build a deep link:

-- Start with your Branch domain, http://bnc.lt (or your white labeled one).
+1. Start with your Branch domain, http://bnc.lt (or your white labeled one).
-- Append /a/your_Branch_key.
+2. Append /a/your_Branch_key.
-- Append the start of query params '?'
+3. Append the start of query params '?'
-- Append the Branch analytics tag feature=marketing&channel=email&tags[=drip1&tags[]=welcome
+4. Append the Branch analytics tag feature=marketing&channel=email&tags[=drip1&tags[]=welcome
-- Append any deep link parameters &user_id=4562&name=Alex&article_id=456
+5. Append any custom deep link parameters &user_id=4562&name=Alex&article_id=456

+You can append the data parameter (base64 encoded) filled with your Branch control parameters - see a table of them here: <https://github.com/BranchMetrics/Branch-Public-API#parameters>

 #### Endpoint